 Economically, the north also inherited a largely agricultural society with a system of land management based on large holdings worked by a permanently poor class of farmers, a system that had not changed much since the feudalism of the Middle Ages.
 This, after much of northern Italy and Europe had gone over to metayage—tenant farming, where the people who worked the land kept a considerable portion of what they produced.

-seen largely as a liberator by the long-suffering
+largely as a liberator by the long-suffering peasantry.

-peasantry.
-He then spent almost a year as "Dictator
+He then spent almost a year as "Dictator of Naples"

-of Naples" making Karl Marx seem like a cautious
+making Karl Marx seem like a cautious reformer.

-a cure for illiteracy, which was endemic in the
+illiteracy, which was endemic in the south.
+If the

 I think the heraldic mumbo-jumbo for a monarchy that is "out of work," so to speak, is that it is "in abeyance".
 The deposed Savoys of Italy, for example—for those who would like the Italian monarchy to return—have been "in abeyance" since 1946 when Italy, by referendum, chose a republican form of government.